kharnish/Budgie_Financial_Dashboard/README.md

 After the transactions are loaded, you can update their details in the "Transactions" tab either by double clicking on the data or by selecting one or multiple rows and updating with the "Edit" button.

-New transactions will attempt to be auto-categorized based on previous transactions with a similar description.
+Budgie will attempt to auto-categorize new transactions based on previous transactions with a similar description.

 Once you categorize the transactions, you can add a budget and see your current status for different categories in the "Budget" tab and use the filters on the Configurations sidebar to look for trends in your finances.